hzeller/bant/README.md

                      → 3 column table: (buildfile:location, ruletype, target)
     list-filegroups: List all filegroups/genrule and the files they provide → 2 column table: (target, file*)
+    list-flags     : List all config flags provided in build files.
+                     (active values will change if flag provided with --//) → 4 column table: (target, type, default_value, active)
+    list-settings: List all config settings and if they are enabled → 2 column table: (target, is_enabled)
     aliased-by     : List targets and the various aliases pointing to it.
                      → 2 column table: (actual, alias*)
     depends-on     : List cc library targets and the libraries they depend on